ATD 1-LAW

 False

-The removal of a judge may be initiated only by the (a)__________ acting on its own motion, or on the petition of any person to the (b)________.
+TRUE or FALSE: The removal of a judge can be initiated only by the Judicial Service Commission acting on its motion, or the petition of any person to the Judicial Service Commission

 True